agunechemba/agunechemba.github.io/_posts/2025-10-12-The Man Who Spoke to Machines.md

 Dennis never tried to be a superstar.
 He didn’t chase awards, though he earned many — including the **Turing Award** (the Nobel Prize of computing).

-He passed away in **2011**, quietly, just as he lived.
+He passed away on **October 12, 2011**, quietly, just as he lived.
 But his ideas live on — in every modern operating system, every line of C code, and in every young mind learning to code today.

 Whenever I see a learner finally get their first program running — that magical *“It works!”* moment — I remember Dennis Ritchie.
 Because in some way, he helped make that moment possible.